I am a road warrior on our wild ride to school each day.

 In the beginning, Joe drove Cole to school on his way to work and I picked him up at the end of the day.
 Later, when Joe left the insurance business, to pursue a career as a movie star, he took over driving Cole both ways -to school and back.
 Joe never complained about the round trips but over time I began to hear people comparing his driving to Mr. Toad’s Wild Ride.

 After Joe died, the round trips to school became my responsibility.
 I’ve been told, I’m not a great driver; my mother, the road warrior who safely travels several thousand miles each year without ever being in an accident or receiving a ticket, may have pointed this out to me a time or two.
 Joe, found me mild-mannered and dreamy behind the wheel.
-I seldom tried to beat a light or frighten pedestrians into moving a little quicker, I never blew my horn or shouted curses and threats out the window.
+I seldom tried to beat a light or frighten pedestrians into moving a little quicker, I never blew my horn or shouted curses and threats out the window as there are certain ‘pedestrian laws‘ when I drive.
 Driving 3 1/2 hours to and from Cole’s school changed me.

 The other morning, I realized just how far I had come from my mild-mannered driving days.
 Cole and I were leaving home behind schedule but decided to go for the gold medal and make it to school on time.
 School starts at 7:55am.
 Why 7:55 am?
 I have no idea, Waldorf education claims to have a reason for everything they do; I think the reason they start at 7:55am is to drive me crazy.
 The grade school started at 8 am, and yes, 5 minutes can be a deal breaker when you are trying to be on time.